sintefmath/JutulDarcy.jl/docs/src/examples/wells.md

 Inj = setup_well(domain, [(nx, ny, 1)], name = :Injector);
 ```
 ## Choosing a fluid system
+To solve multiphase flow with our little toy reservoir we need to pick a fluid system.
+The type of system determines what physical effects are modelled, what parameters are required and the runtime and accuracy of the resulting simulation.
+The choice is in practice a trade-off between accuracy, runtime and available data that should be informed by modelling objectives.
+In this example our goal is to understand how to set up a simple well problem and the [`ImmiscibleSystem`](@ref) requires a minimal amount of input.
+We define liquid and gas phases and their densities at some reference conditions and instantiate the system.
 ```@example intro_wells
 ## Set up a two-phase immiscible system and define a density secondary variable
 phases = (LiquidPhase(), VaporPhase())